Patch My PC / Blog

 Now, I was starting to question myself.
 I believe this Managed Installer Status should be 1 if we weren’t using the managed installer.
 Before doing anything else, I needed to know for sure.
 I opened the Intune Management Extension Win32applugin.dll and opened the contentmanagerv2

 Within a few seconds of walking through the code, it showed me what I was looking for!
-It showed me the ManagedInstallerStatus with a value of 2.
+It showed me the ManagedInstallerStatus with a value of 2 and the fact that: the managed installer opt-in is enabled, but the policy has not been set

 4. The Managed Installer